shreyas111/Multimedia_CS523_Project_2/README.md

 For more explaination about the original repositories, the process we followed to create our own chat bots and our repository by modifying some code from these original repositories please take a look at the word document <b>'CS 523 Project2.docx'</b> which can be found in the Translate folder.

 ## Our Repository:
 Our repository has been creaded by modifying and using the code present in the original repositories.
-Our repository has the following  folders:
+Our repository has the following  folders inside the Translate Folder:
 .
 ### 1. English to German Translations (With UI) :
 This folder contains code for a chatbot which translates English sentences to German sentences.
+There is a UI the user can use in which the user can use for translating English sentences to German.
 ### 2. English to English Conversations (With UI):
 This folder contains contains code for a chatbot which gives output for English sentences in the style of movie dialog corpus.
 There is a UI which the user can use to chat with the chat bot.